HadrienGardeur/read-aloud-best-practices/voice-selection.md

 - 💡If there is no voice available for a language, what should be the fallback rule?
 - When selecting a default voice for a language, applications should follow the user's regional preferences rather than the ones documented in the publication.
 - If an application cannot match these preferences, it should rely on language-specific fallbacks rules.
 For example, if the device is set to `fr-BE` (French from Belgium) but there isn't a single voice available for Belgium, it could fallback to `fr-FR` (French from France) instead.
 - If system preferences do not return any information for a given language, applications should also look into regional preferences for other languages.
-For example, if the device is set to `en-CA` (English from Canada), it could default to `fr-CA` (French from Canada) voices for French instead of that language's fallback.
+For example, if a device is set to `en-CA` (English from Canada), an application could default to `fr-CA` (French from Canada) voices for French instead of that language's fallback (`fr-FR` using the previous example).
 - When listing voices, applications should group voices together using regions and display the user's preferred regions at the top.

 ## System defaults